CodyReichert/awesome-cl/README.md

 Portability layers
 ------------------

-A large list of portability layers [is collected here](https://shinmera.github.io/portability/).
+A large list of portability layers is collected here: [portability.cl/](https://portability.cl/).
 Here are some of them:

 * [trivial-arguments](https://github.com/Shinmera/trivial-arguments) - A portable library to retrieve the arguments list of a function. [zlib][33].
 * [definitions](https://github.com/Shinmera/definitions) - a general definitions introspection library.
 It gives you the ability to retrieve definitions or bindings associated with designators such as symbols, packages, and names in general. [zlib][33].